 So the news were true.
 It was all true.

-"As the USIC is the most powerful military force in CATO-"
+"As the USF is the most powerful military force in CATO-"

 "-we're assigned to lead a major counter-offensive against the Rukhovians.
 Admiral Serin Jensen has confirmed final Congress approval to execute this offensive.
 Operation Shatterfall is officially, a go.